 So if we agree that chaturanga is a part of yogi life, and that controlling our body weight up and down from the floor is a nice thing to be able to do, how do we put all of this into practice?

-There are a couple key concepts that have to be addressed, first of all the body needs the right amount of load to adapt and progress.
+There are a couple of key concepts that have to be addressed, first of all, the body needs the right amount of load to adapt and progress.
 Too much load = potential for injury, not enough load = tissues don’t get stronger.
-If the loads we apply to the body overwhelm our tissues capacity we can start to run into problems.
+If the loads we apply to the body overwhelm our tissue capacity we can start to run into problems.

 Deload Your Movements